oneapi-src/oneTBB/doc/README.md

 ## Build documentation

-Do the following to generate html output of the documentation:
+Do the following to generate HTML output of the documentation:

 1. Clone oneTBB repository: